• Recipe Index

 • Variation: Use black pasta in place of regular pasta in this traditional Spaghetti Aglio e Olio with Lemon recipe.
 Add shaved parmesan as a garnish for visual appeal.

-How to Make Spaghetti Nero di Seppia (Black Pasta) with Clams
+How to Make Linguine Nero di Seppia (Black Pasta) with Clams

-Serve warm with extra lemon wedges on the side.
+Finish with fresh parsley and serve immediately with lemon wedges on the side.

 Expert Tips for Success